donoso-eth/off-chain/README.md

 that will return `canExec` and `payload`.

-4. create the Gelato taks woth the new v2 module features
+4. create the Gelato tasks with the new v2 module features

 ```javascript
 let execSelector = new Lock__factory().interface.getSighash("resolverUnLock");